nero302/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I use statistical models to understand how the brain and behavior interact during childhood and adolescence to produce intelligence.
-I hope to apply insights from my research to help guide education policy, especially for disadvantaged youth struggling to learn in school.
+bio: Hello and welcome to my website!
+My name is Ivan Simpson-Kent and I'm a PhD candidate at the University of Cambridge where I condcut research in developmental cognitive neuroscience.
+Specifically, I use statistical models (e.g. structual equation models & network science) to understand how the brain and behavior interact during childhood and adolescence to produce intelligence (e.g. working memory & fluid intelligence).
+After my PhD, I plan to apply insights from my research to help guide education policy, especially for disadvantaged youth struggling to learn in school.

 interests:
 - Intelligence
 - Network Neuroscience
+- Educational Neuroscience
-- Education
+- Creativity

 education:
   courses:
   - course: PhD in Medical Science
     institution: University of Cambridge
-    year: 2020 (anticipated)
+    year: 2021 (anticipated)
   - course: BS in Neuroscience with secondary major in Philosophy, magna cum laude
     institution: University of Scranton
     year: 2016